demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-list-host-group-members
 ***
-Get the list of host group members
+Get the list of host group members.

 #### Base Command